 - Shave your head.
 Drastic.
 No hair, no greasy hair.
 And imagine how much engagement you'd get posting that video on Instagram!

 Heed the damn advice

-Listen to the experts, and listen to me – it’s not my first time researching beauty do’s and don’ts as if it’s my job (surprise! kinda is my actual job).
-Take our hair tips advice, and maybe, just maybe, you’ll start rocking a hairstyle whose intention isn’t to hide shine.
+Listen to the experts, and listen to me — this is not my first time researching beauty do's and don'ts as if it's my job.
+(Surprise!
+Kinda is my actual job.)
+Take our hair tips advice, and maybe, just maybe, you’ll start rocking a hairstyle that's shiny in the right way.
 Kiss your combo of messy bun + sunglasses goodbye for good!